-The nightly builds of the Firefox UX are available for downloads for the Windows, Mac and Linux.
+The nightly builds of the Firefox UX are available for downloads for Windows, Mac, and Linux.
 The Windows version is presently available only as the web installer.
 The same profile used by the regular version of the Firefox is used but they are installed separately.
-Download it from the following extension: Mozilla Firefox US Ninghty
+Download it from the following extension: Mozilla Firefox US Ninghty.

 The browser restores all the tabs when it is launched for the first time.
 There have been many changes which have been made.
 These are some discussed below:

 - The Firefox menu button has disappeared, or to be more precise, has been moved to the end of the navigational toolbar.

 - The bookmarks icon which usually appears on the right of the screen has also disappeared.

 - Tabs are still present below the address bar and are curved.

 My first impression on launching the web browser was where has the menu button gone?
 As all the tabs were switched to the bottom, I thought that the menu button was also moved down.
 But, when I changed the mode of the tabs to the top, it still did not appear.
 Then I had to right- click and make customize to show the menu bar, and this added the menu button to the top.
 The Firefox button has been moved from the top left to the top right of the address bar.
 The same buttons which were displayed in the Firefox menu before are all present in the new Firefox menu.
 They are as follows:

 - Text operations such as the cut, copy, paste.

 - Zooming in or out for a better view.